ngs-docs/angus/index.md

 [ANGUS workshop at UC Davis](http://ivory.idyll.org/dibsi/ANGUS.html), which will run from June 26th to July 8th, 2017.

+This workshop runs under a [Code of Conduct](code-of-conduct.html).
+Please respect it and be excellent to each other!

 Twitter hash tag: [#ngs2017](https://twitter.com/search?f=tweets&q=%23ngs2017&src=typd)

 ## The main workshop materials